callstackincubator/bs-react-navigation/README.md

 First of all, create a config file like `Config.re` and there define your all routes:

-> It is needed because ReasonML is aware of circular dependencies.
+> It is important to create a separate file for that because ReasonML is aware of circular dependencies.

 ```ReasonML
 type route =